Crowns are our most durable longest lasting restoration. They do not only protect your tooth and keep it strong, but they look great.

 Your Temporary CrownYour temporary crown is an important restoration design to protect your tooth while the permanent crown is fabricated by the lab.
 It is very important to keep the temporary clean and your gums healthy.
 Please brush normally.
 Flossing continues to be important, so please floss through the contact, then pull the floss out sideways, as snapping it back up can loosen the temporary crown.
 Because of the different shapes of teeth, some temporaries are easier to dislodge than others.
 We recommend some universal precautions.
 Please try to chew on the other side of your mouth as much as possible; as sticky foods could pull the crown off and hard foods could dislodge it.
 If the temporary falls off, it is normal for the tooth to be sensitive.
 Please gently place the temporary back on your tooth.
 A light coat of Vaseline or toothpaste inside the temporary will help it stay sealed.
 Then call us to have it re-cemented.
 If the temporary is off for too long the teeth can shift position making the permanent crown not fit.

 Your New Crown

 For most crown work you will be numb.
 This numbness generally wears off in 2-4 hours.
-Once the numbness wears off there are a couple of things to keep in mind.
+Once the numbness wears off, there are a couple of things to keep in mind.
 It is normal to experience:

 - Some soreness of the jaw on opening and closing.
-This is caused either by the injection or because you were holding open for the duration of the appointment.
+This is caused either by the injection or because you were holding it open for the duration of the appointment.

-- If you notice that the bite feels high once the numbing has worn off please notify us right away.
+- If you notice that the bite feels high once the numbing has worn off, please notify us right away.
 We will get you in to adjust the bite.

 - You might also notice that the gums are sore.
-This is normal and salt water rinses may be soothing.
+This is normal and saltwater rinses may be soothing.

 Scroll To Top

-Web Development by JTech Communications© 2021 Great Divide Dental
+Web Development by JTech Communications© 2023 Great Divide Dental